HBSTech/Kentico13CoreBaseline/README.md

 4. Restore Nuget Packages (May have to run `Update-Package -reinstall` in nuget command prompt)
 5. Update any nuget packages for custom tools (usually `Something.Kentico.Core`) installed if needed, however do **not** update non-custom Kentico Nuget Packages as this could break your solution if Kentico's code depends on certain versions.
 6. Rebuild solution
+7. Install Node.js on your computer (if you don't have it)
+8. In a powershell in the MVC/MVC folder, run "npm install"

 If using IIS, there is also a `web.config`, you will have to update the aspNetCore processPath to point to the project's .exe file.
 It is recommended however you use either `IIS Express` for your MVC Site or straight up `Kuberneties`